liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/01-workflow-designer/03-workflow-designer-workflow-processing.markdown

 displays node types you can create and connect to on-the-fly.
 To connect with an existing node, continue dragging the connector to that node.

-When developing workflows in Workflow Designer, make sure you go through all the transitions and name them appropriately.
-By default, these transitions get system generated names, so rename them all to something more human-readable, as they're displayed to workflow users as links that will send the workflown item to the next step in the workflow.
+When developing workflows in Kaleo Designer, make sure you go through all the transitions and name them appropriately.
+By default, these transitions get system generated names, so rename them all to something more human-readable, as they're displayed to workflow users as links that will send the item to the next step in the workflow.

 ![Figure 2: In the Single Approver workflow, a user in the Review task can choose to Approve or Reject the asset, which sends the asset either to the EndNode or to the Update task.](../../../images-dxp/workflow-designer-transition-link.png)

-To rename transitions, click on the arrow representing the transition and use the Setting tab to set the name just like you do for a node.
+To rename transitions, click on the arrow representing the transition and use the Properties tab to set the name just like you do for a node.

 ## Forks and Joins [](id=forks-and-joins)